 The Amateur Radio frequencies are the last remaining place in the usable radio spectrum where you as an individual can develop and experiment with wireless communications.
 Hams not only can make and modify their equipment, but can create whole new ways to do things.

-Northland Amateur Communications Group’s 2020 Field Day will be at Georgia Hanford Park!
+Northland Amateur Communications Group’s 2023 Field Day will be at Bosworth Park in Manly, IA!